 Trivago N.V.
 ADS (TRVG) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 1.92% over the past month.
-This has outpaced the Computer and Technology sector's loss of 2.49% and the S&P 500's loss of 3.32% in that time.
+Prior to today's trading, shares of the company had lost 10% over the past month.
+This has lagged the Computer and Technology sector's loss of 7.26% and the S&P 500's loss of 7.99% in that time.

-Wall Street will be looking for positivity from Trivago N.V.
-ADS as it approaches its next earnings report date.
+Trivago N.V.
+ADS will be looking to display strength as it nears its next earnings release.
 On that day, Trivago N.V.
 ADS is projected to report earnings of $0.01 per share, which would represent year-over-year growth of 200%.
-Our most recent consensus estimate is calling for quarterly revenue of $153.04 million, up 33.04% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $152.79 million, up 32.83% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.06 per share and revenue of $589.06 million, which would represent changes of +100% and +36.98%, respectively, from the prior year.
+TRVG's full-year Zacks Consensus Estimates are calling for earnings of $0.06 per share and revenue of $590.4 million.
+These results would represent year-over-year changes of +100% and +37.29%, respectively.

-Investors might also notice recent changes to analyst estimates for Trivago N.V.
-ADS.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Trivago N.V.
+ADS should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Trivago N.V.
 ADS is currently sporting a Zacks Rank of #3 (Hold).

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 206, which puts it in the bottom 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 212, putting it in the bottom 17% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.